State Summary

 Initiated automatically

-For statewide offices and ballot measures, a taxpayer funded recount is initiated automatically when the vote differential is 2,000 votes or less, regardless of the number of votes cast in the election.
+For statewide offices and ballot measures, a taxpayer funded recount is initiated automatically when the vote differential is 0.1% or less of the total number of votes cast in a statewide election.
 This requirement applies to statewide primary or general elections, except for partisan offices in which more than one person is elected.
 Mich.
 Comp.
 Laws § 168.880a(1).
+State senate general elections must be recounted if the election is determined by 75 votes or fewer, and a recount of a state representative general election must be recounted if the election is determined by 25 votes or fewer.
+Mich.
+Comp.
+Laws § 168.880a(2–3).

 Timing: Mich.
 Comp.
 Laws § 168.880a.
 See also Mich.
 Comp.
-Laws § 168.46 for specifics related to presidential recounts, including the deadlines for a presidential candidate to apply for judicial relief if a recount alters the winner of a presidential election.
+Laws §§ 168.875 and 168.46 for specifics related to presidential recounts, including the timing of a presidential recount and the deadlines for a presidential candidate to apply for judicial relief if a recount alters the winner of a presidential election.

 Candidate-Initiated Options